 Jeffrey Archer has published three volumes of his Prison Diary; Volume I, Hell, a searing account of his first three weeks in the high security prison, HMP Belmarsh; Volume II, Purgatory, set in HMP Wayland, a C category prison; and the third and final volume, Heaven, about his final transfer to an open prison.

-Jeffrey's latest project is a five-book saga called The Clifton Chronicles.
+Jeffrey's latest project is a seven-book saga called The Clifton Chronicles.
 Book one, Only Time Will Tell, published in 2011, topped the charts around the world, spending 12 weeks at No.1 in India.
-Book two, The Sins of the Father published in March 2012, and three, Best Kept Secret published in March 2013, also went straight to No.1 in the UK, India, Australia and South Africa.
+Books two, The Sins of the Father published in March 2012, and three, Best Kept Secret published in March 2013, also went straight to No.1 in the UK, India, Australia and South Africa.
 The fourth book in the series, Be Careful What You Wish For, came out in hardback in March 2014, and spent twelve weeks in the top 10 - four of them at #1 - on the Sunday Times Best Seller list, and also went to #1 in Australia, India, and South Africa.

-Now published in 97 countries and more than 37 languages, Jeffrey Archer is firmly established, with international sales passing 250 million copies.
-He is the only author ever to have been a number one bestseller in fiction (fifteen times), short stories (four times) and non-fiction (The Prison Diaries).
+Now published in 97 countries and more than 37 languages, Jeffrey Archer is firmly established, with international sales passing 270 million copies.
+He is the only author ever to have been a number one bestseller in fiction (eighteen times), short stories (four times) and non-fiction (The Prison Diaries).

 Jeffrey completed the Flora London Marathon on April 18 th 2004, in 5 hours 26 mins, raising money for the Make-A-Wish Foundation UK, the British Heart Foundation, the Fund for Addenbrooke's and the Facial Surgery Research Foundation.
 He was overtaken by a camel, a phone-box and a girl walking.
 He has no plans to repeat the experience.

-Jeffrey has been married for 46 years to Dame Mary Archer DBE, who was, until October 2012, chairman of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke's and the Rosie Hospitals).
-They have two sons, William and James, and divide their time between homes in London and Cambridge.
+Jeffrey has been married for 48 years to Dame Mary Archer DBE, who was, until October 2012, chairman of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke's and the Rosie Hospitals).
+They have two sons, William and James, and one grandson, and divide their time between homes in London, Cambridge and Mallorca.